ioquatix/samovar/README.md

 Because of the structure of the Samovar command parser, it should be possible to generate a list of all possible tokens at each point.
 Therefore, semantically correct tab completion should be possible.

 As a secondary to this, it would be nice if `Samovar::One` and `Samovar::Many` could take a list of potential tokens so that auto-completion could give meaningful suggestions, and possibly improved validation.

+#### Short/Long Help

+It might be interesting to explore whether it's possible to have `-h` and `--help` do different things.
+This could include command specific help output, more detailed help output (similar to a man page), and other useful help related tasks.

 ## License